JAnx0/scripts/README.md

 # scripts
-Various scripts I wrote and thought could help others too
+Various scripts I wrote and thought could help others too.
+Further description is to be found in the scripts header.